Easy Summer Corn Chowder

 Instructions

-- To a large soup pan, add the cobs, stock,1 bay leaf, peppercorns and garlic.
-Bring to a simmer and cook for 10 minutes.
-Strain the liquid and discard the cobs and seasonings.
+- In a large soup pot, combine the bare cobs, vegetable stock, bay leaves, peppercorns, and whole garlic cloves.
+Bring to a simmer, partially cover, and cook for 10 minutes.
+Strain the liquid into a bowl, discarding the cobs and aromatics.

 I made this last night and added bacon, very, very good and I will make again.
 I’m going to freeze some corn for the winter.